 Golf’s biggest early names have claimed victory at Augusta.
 Byron Nelson won twice, Sam Snead claimed victory three times, and Ben Hogan won in 1951 and ’53.

-In the 1960s and ’70s, it was the trio of Arnold Palmer, Jack Nicklaus, and Gary Player who dominated the Masters, winning 11 times in those two decades.
+In the 1960s and ’70s, it was the trio of Arnold Palmer, Jack Nicklaus, and Gary Player who dominated this major golf tournament, winning 11 times in those two decades.
 Nicklaus has won a record six times while Palmer claimed four wins and Player three.
-The trio is so synonymous with the Masters that they would open the tournament each year with a ceremonial tee shot all the way until Palmer’s death in 2016.
+The trio is so synonymous with this Golf Tournament that they would open the tournament each year with a ceremonial tee shot all the way until Palmer’s death in 2016.

 The following year in 1996, Greg Norman looked like he was finally going to tackle Augusta, but he blew a six-shot lead heading into the final day and was outscored by Nick Faldo 67 to 78.
 In all, Norman placed in the top 5 eight times here but failed to win.

-It felt like a new era began at the Masters when Tiger Woods, who was just 21 at the time, dominated the course and won by 12 strokes, breaking the 72-hole record by shooting an 18-under 270 in the process.
+It felt like a new era began at this golf event when Tiger Woods, who was just 21 at the time, dominated the course and won by 12 strokes, breaking the 72-hole record by shooting an 18-under 270 in the process.
 Woods also won in 2001 and ’02.